watoki/curir/README.md

 }
 ```

-or it could extend `DynamicResource` which invokes a method corresponding with the *METHOD* of the HTTP request which
+or it could extend `DynamicResource` which invokes a method corresponding with the *METHOD* of the HTTP request (which
-can be overwritten with a `method` query parameter.
+can also be overwritten with a `method` query parameter).

 ```php
 class MyResource extends DynamicResource {